 Super rich, fudgey, and packed with incredible ingredients, these Grain-Free Hazelnut Brownies are a brownie game-changer.
 You’re going to fall in love these grain-free brownies and swoon over how simple they are to make.
-These are the best hazelnut flour brownies.
+These are the best paleo brownies.

 Have you ever tried a Ferrero Rocher?
 If you don’t know what I am talking about Ferrero Rochers are little chocolate hazelnut balls of deliciousness.
 They were one of my favorite candies until going gluten-free.
 I wish they’d make them gluten-free.
 I absolutely love the combination of chocolate and hazelnuts, especially when the hazelnuts are hazelnut flour.